DBB-Software/dbbs-solutions/README.md

 - `npm run dev`

 #### Targeted Commands:
-- `npm start --target=web-app`
+- `npm start --target=web-spa`
-- `npm run dev --target=web-app`
+- `npm run dev --target=web-spa`

 In addition to the standard development commands, the DBBS Platform includes Cypress testing commands to facilitate end-to-end testing.
 These commands leverage the Cypress testing framework for interactive and headless test execution.
-- `npm run cypress:open --target=web-app` - Launches the Cypress Test Runner in an interactive mode, allowing developers to visually inspect and debug tests.
+- `npm run cypress:open --target=web-spa` - Launches the Cypress Test Runner in an interactive mode, allowing developers to visually inspect and debug tests.
-- `npm run cypress:run --target=web-app` - Executes Cypress tests in a headless mode, suitable for automated test runs in continuous integration (CI) pipelines.
+- `npm run cypress:run --target=web-spa` - Executes Cypress tests in a headless mode, suitable for automated test runs in continuous integration (CI) pipelines.

 ## Repository Structure
 The DBBS Platform Base monorepo is structured to facilitate ease of navigation and development across various components.
 Below is an outline of the key directories and files, along with their purpose: